Ghostkeeper/SettingsGuide/contributing.md

 5. Download [FlexiGIF](https://create.stephan-brumme.com/flexigif-lossless-gif-lzw-optimization/).
 6. Optimize your image by entering this in a terminal: `flexigif my_image.gif my_image_opt.gif`.
 7. Delete the old image and rename the new `my_image_opt.gif` to have the original file name.

+Diagrams should be submitted in SVG format.
+Also for these there are a number of requirements:
+* The source code of the SVG file will be treated as normal source code during the review, so please make sure that it is readable.
+* The SVG files are rendered with QtSVG, which supports a very [limited subset](https://doc.qt.io/qt-5/svgrendering.html) of the SVG specification.
+Only the static features of SVG Tiny 1.2.
+* Clipping is not supported.
+* Gradients are not supported.
+* Animations are not supported.
+* Patterns are not supported.
+* The image gets rendered by Qt at a fixed resolution matching the viewport of your image, and then scaled to the resolution that the user needs to display it at.
+For better quality, the SVG's viewport needs to be very large.
+Several thousand units is usually fine even for high DPI screens.

 It is up to the discretion of the package maintainer to decide whether images are too big or not.
 A major factor in this decision is whether the image is any bigger than strictly necessary.